So you’ve decided to move to Portugal? Great choice!

 Getting residency with the Portugal D7 visa is a two-stage process.

-Stage Two: Portugal Immigration and Borders Service (SEF)
+Stage 2: Portugal Immigration and Borders Service (SEF)

 To deal with a heavy backlog from the pandemic, SEF has been issuing appointments all over the country.
 So don’t be alarmed if your appointment is in a town far away from where you’re planning to live.